symfony/symfony-docs/components/cache/cache_items.rst

 --------------------------

 Using a cache mechanism is important to improve the application performance, but it should not be required to make the application work.
-In fact, the Cache standard states that caching errors should not result in application failures.
+In fact, the PSR-6 standard states that caching errors should not result in application failures.

 In practice this means that the ``getItem()`` method always returns an object